nicc777/home-tunnel-via-csp/DEV_NOTES.md

     EnableRelayAccess: true
     EnableHttpProxyAccess: true
   Mode: run-once|interval   # Default: "interval" - will reconcile every "IntervalSeconds"
   IntervalSeconds: 3600     # If mode is interval, the sleep time can be adjusted here...
   ApiConfig:                # Where the API configuration is stored.
 Default is $HOME/.cumulus_tunnel_api.json
     Path: /home/user/.cumulus_tunnel_api.json
   SkipNat: false            # If "true", won't attempt to automatically add NAT addresses
   SkipDefaultRelayPorts: false        # By default, ports to the relay will be added (2022)
   SkipDefaultLoadBalancerPorts: false # By default, ports to the load balancer will be added (80, 443, 8081)
   IpAddresses:              # When "SkipNat" is "true", at least some IP addresses MUST be added
     Relay:                  # If "TargetRelays.[].EnableRelayAccess" is "true"
       IPv4:
       - 123.123.123.123/32  # Additional IP addresses to add to the security groups / firewall for the relay-server
       IPv6:
       - string-with-ipv6-address
-    LoadBalancer:         # If "TargetRelays.[].EnableHttpProxyAccess" is "true"
+    HttpProxy:              # If "TargetRelays.[].EnableHttpProxyAccess" is "true"
       IPv4:
       - 123.123.123.123/32  # Additional IP addresses to add to the security groups / firewall for the load balancer to the HTTP proxy
       IPv6: